To raise the service levels, the Dutch branch of cash management organisation Brink’s decided to team up with Salesforce specialist Appsolutely.

 Brink's is the world's largest provider of secure logistics, cash management and payment solutions.
-The solution Appsolutely developed together with the Brink's team was specifically designed to increase service levels throughout the Brink's Sales organisation, and in particular within the Cash Solutions division.
+The solution Appsolutely developed together with the Brink's team was specifically designed to increase service levels throughout the Brink's organisation.

 Pascal de Jong, product owner at Brink’s, led the project, which involved more than just delivering a digital solution.
 Pascal: “We mainly supply transportation services of cash and other valuables to large retailers, supermarkets and chain stores.
 But this market is contracting, and even though we are a specialist and market leader in cash solutions and money transport, the growth potential with existing customers is insufficient.
 We therefore want to make sure that paying with cash is as easy, safe and affordable as when using other payment methods.
 Not only for large retailers, but also for small businesses.”